preciofishbone/OmniaDocsG2/blocks/process-blocks/process-tasks/index.rst

 .. image:: process-tasks-block.png

 + **Enable assignments for tasks**: If you are using Microsoft Planner you can choose to activate assignment for tasks in this block.
-If you don't use Planner, this is just a To Do-list.
+If you don't use Planner, this is just a To Do-list that can't be assigned.

 Layout and Write
 *********************